-Spider Mites
+Spider Mites.
 There are two species of spider mites that attack grapes in the Eastern US, two-spotted spider mite (TSSM) and European red mite (ERM), but ERM typically is the more common.
-Indeed, until the 2007 season I rarely observed TSSM on grapes in our area.
-For reasons I don't fully understand, I observed TSSM about as frequently as ERM in 2007 and to some extent, also in 2008.
-It is important to know the difference between the two species.
+It is important to know the difference between the two species since some miticides are more effective against one than the other.
 Problems with spider mites tend to be more serious in hot and dry years.

-Fig. 13.
+Fig. 17.
 Highly magnified.
 Photo by J. Ogrodnick.

-An important difference between the two spider mite species is that ERM overwinters as eggs in bark crevices of older wood while TSSM overwinters as adult females, probably in ground cover.
-As the name indicates, ERM is reddish in color and lays red eggs (Fig. 13).
+An important difference between the two spider mite species is that ERM overwinters on grape as eggs in bark crevices of older wood while TSSM overwinters as adult females, probably in ground cover.
+As the name indicates, ERM is reddish in color and lays red eggs (Fig. 17).
 Adult female TSSM tend to have large black spots on the top of the abdomen but this is a pretty variable.
 TSSM eggs are clear to opaque.
 TSSM tends to stay on the bottom side of leaves and produces obvious webbing while ERM can be found on either side of the leaf and does not produce much webbing.
 Both species have the capacity to go through a number of generations during the season.
 However, we typically do not see significant populations and damage until mid to late summer.
 This is especially true of TSSM since they do not start off on the vine.
 Because of their small size, it is often difficult to know if you have mites.
-Foliar symptoms (bronzing of leaves) are one clue, although if you have wide spread, obvious symptoms then economic damage may already be occurring.
+Foliar symptoms (bronzing of leaves, see Fig 18) are one clue, although if you have wide spread, obvious symptoms then economic damage may already be occurring.
 The working threshold for spider mites (TSSM and ERM combined) in our area is 7 to 10 mites per leaf, although this will vary depending on health of the vineyard, crop load, value of the grape, etc. In summer, I suggest sampling at least 50 mid-shoot leaves from both the edge and the interior (25 leaves each) of a vineyard block, examining both sides of the leaf.
 A hand lens will be necessary to see the mites for most people.
 Even with a hand lens, it is challenging to count the mites.
 Thus, we recommend estimating the proportion of leaves infested with mites and use something like 50% infested as a treatment threshold.
 A leaf is considered infested if it has one or more spider mites.
 Remember to keep rough track of which species is most common.